 Dating Pitfalls After Divorce in Your 30s

-It can be a real challenge to get back in the dating game after surviving divorce.
-There are a few reasons for that, according Kelly Campbell, a professor of Psychology.
+It can be a real challenge to get back in the dating game after surviving a divorce.
+There are a few reasons for that, according to Kelly Campbell, a professor of Psychology.
 The first is a social stigma that divorce creates in people’s minds.
 According to Campbell, on average, in America, women get married at 27 and men at 29.

 So being divorced in your 30s can make people wonder if something is wrong with them.
 The older you get, the fewer single people you can find around.
 And if most of your friends are already coupled up, there won’t be as many possibilities to date someone in your social circle.
 In addition, your friends being in relationships puts extra pressure on you to find somebody to go out with, too.
 Nevertheless, if the previous marriage was short and you are able to join a cohort of single people that you used to empathize with, things won’t be so bad.